grenaud/dice/README.md

 # Which genomic regions to take?

 You should take some regions that are highly likely to have been mapped at the correct location to avoid wasting time with mismapped fragments.
-You can find examples of highly mappable regions in:
+You can find examples of tracks of highly mappable regions at:
     https://bioinf.eva.mpg.de/dice/mapabilityTracks/

+The .bed.gz are in BED format and the regions.gz are the ones used by BAM2DICE or diceBAM.